Krisequ/-sar_filtered_labels_experiment/README.md

 - PNG image preprocessing
 - Neural Network training

+# Tif / Cos to png
+The used databases consist of files with tif or cos extensions.
+The 3 python files enable conversion to more standard png file.

 # PNG image preprocessing
-The codes assume existance of "dataSrc" directory in the main project directory.
+The codes assume existance of "dataSrc" directory in the /src directory.
 The dataSrc contains a database of SAR scans in png files.

 If the images contain big parts of dark area (caused by casting of the imagery in the TIF to png conversion)